 About This Course

-5 day RYA Day Skipper Practical – No cabin sharing and only 3 students on the Platinum course
+5 day RYA Day Skipper Platinum Course – No cabin sharing and only 3 students on this course

-During the RYA Day Skipper practical platinum course you will be taught basic pilotage, boat handling, seamanship and navigation all in the sheltered waters of The Solent.
+During the RYA Day Skipper Platinum Course you will be taught basic pilotage, boat handling, seamanship and navigation all in the sheltered waters of The Solent.
 After the RYA Day Skipper practical course you will have gained background knowledge and practical sailing experience to skipper a small yacht in familiar waters by day.
 You will be continually assessed and awarded a certificate for passing all aspects of the course.
-You can find more information about the RYA Day Skipper practical course by going to our Practical Course information page.
+You can find more information about the RYA Day Skipper Platinum Course by going to our Practical Course information page.

 Pre Requisites for Day Skipper: